 Don’t be scared, I won’t eat you!

-Mangiare can also become a noun – mangiata (plural mangiate) – that describes the act of eating a lot.
+Mangiare can also become a noun – mangiata or the variation magnata – both of which describe the act of eating a lot.
 One way of translating it into English is hearty meal.

 Ci siamo fatti una di quelle mangiate ieri sera che tu non hai idea!

 We ate so much yesterday that you have no idea!